 If you believe the neologism 'post-truth' describes a new phenomenon, think again.
-Geoffrey Chaucer diagnosed the problem at the end of the 14th century, as Eleanor Parker points out.
+Geoffrey Chaucer diagnosed the problem at the end of the 14th century.

 'Post-truth’ is a word of our times, at least according to Oxford Dictionaries, who declared it their word of 2016.
 Their definition said that ‘post-truth’ refers to ‘circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief’.